lapnd/DistributedK8SCluster/README.md

 * Exposing services to the Internet, and dealing with ingress / egress points to the cluster
 * Managing machine outages without physical access

 To solve these problems, this project creates a series of Terraform resources and Ansible playbooks which configure a distributed K8S cluster.
+To understand how we got to this technology stack and why we selected it, read our [Tech Overview](./TechOverview.md).

 # How it works